awsdocs/amazon-rds-user-guide/doc_source/MySQL.Procedural.Importing.External.Repl.md

    The host name is the DNS name from the Amazon RDS DB instance endpoint\.

-1. Using the client of your choice, connect to the external instance and create a user to use for replication\.
+1. Using the client of your choice, connect to the external instance and create a user that will be used for replication\.
 This account is used solely for replication and must be restricted to your domain to improve security\.
 The following is an example:

    ```
    CREATE USER 'repl_user'@'mydomain.com' IDENTIFIED BY '<password>';